Grievance Policy Classified Employees

 - The Grievance Procedure for Classified Employees will be made available to all classified employees.

 - The Appointing Authority or his delegate is responsible for administering the official grievance procedure for classified employees.
-The Director of Human Resources will inform the Appointing Authority of all grievances submitted to Human Resources.
+The Director of Human Resources and Student Employment will inform the Appointing Authority of all grievances submitted to Human Resources and Student Employment.

 - The Appointing Authority or his delegate may appoint a grievance hearing officer or committee to hear a grievance.